Someone you owe money to (a creditor) can apply to make you bankrupt but must be owed at least £5,000 to do so.

 - If you are guilty of misconduct while bankrupt, a bankruptcy restriction order (BRO) or bankruptcy restriction undertaking (BRU) may be taken out against you – these restrictions apply after you have been discharged and can last for up to 15 years

-- Bankrupts cannot do some jobs, for example, being a company director, a councillor or a member of parliament
+- Bankrupt individuals cannot do some jobs, for example, a company director, councillor or Member of Parliament

 - If you have joint debts, the other person may still be pursued